Ash

 Accommodating File Types

-There could a background music track or an entire movie script, these kind of files make sense to be uploaded into Tessact, hence they are relevant to be searched through.
+There could a background music track or an entire movie script, these kind of files make sense to be uploaded to Tessact, hence they are relevant to be searched through.

 Custom-built for Power users

-While we looked at PostHog to understand how our users went about navigating and using product it became evident that some of our users took certain actions repeatedly multiple times a day.
-We built certain easter eggs for them to feel more powerful.
+While we looked at PostHog to understand how our users went about navigating Tessact, it became evident that some of our users took certain actions repeatedly, multiple times a day.
+We built a few hidden capabilities that made users feel more in control.

 Creating Folders & Projects